ucirvinesolarcar/ucirvinesolarcar.github.io/_posts/2017-06-05_weekly_update.md

 In addition, the Aero team has created a new model for the body of the car around the new chassis.

-The composition team is looking to meet with a representative from Scaled for expertise and advise on composite layups.
+The Composition team is looking to meet with a representative from Scaled for expertise and advise on composite layups.
 The goal is to finish a small scale mockup to test conditions.

 <i>Electrical</i>